harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 - Quantum Shannon theory and mathematical physics
 - Continuous-variable quantum systems

-I am also generally interested in algebraic geometry, statistical learning theory, and theoretical computer science.
+I am also generally interested in applied mathematics, statistical learning theory, and theoretical computer science.
 For a detailed overview of my research directions, please refer to my <a href="/publications/" target="_blank">publications</a>.

 <!-- <div style="padding-left: 20px;">
   <details>